Interior Design Blog

 Interior Designer Sue Fisher, ranked as amongst the top 20 interior designers in the UK by The Telegraph, talks to us about her interior design business based in Kent that she has run for 27 years, her approach to design, frustrations and favourite projects.

 Kelly Hoppen has developed a highly distinctive signature style for her use of taupe, ivory and chocolate tones and her orderly, and utterly restrained, way of creating ranks of plants, flowers, books and other decorative items.
-She has become sought-after by furniture and yacht designers to lend her brand to their products and has influenced countless interiors.
+Here we look at how she has become sought-after by furniture and yacht designers to lend her brand to their products and how she has influenced countless interiors.

 Gloriously indulgent and over-the-top in terms of colour, form and collation, Mario Buatta has been famous in America for his work for equally exuberant pop stars and celebrities.
-Yet, despite the costliness of his interiors Buatta’s “undecorated look” shimmers with the style and serenity of classic interiors.
+Yet, despite the costliness of his interiors Buatta’s “undecorated look” shimmers with the style and serenity of classic design elements.

 This celebrity interior designer is undoubtedly charming and very watchable on screen but is Laurence Llewellyn Bowen known more for his personality than his prowess with interiors?
 We peruse his activities in the world of design and have a look at some of his business pursuits.

 Elsie de Wolfe was born plain and as a result hated everything that was ugly and mediocre.
 She flew into a tantrum as a child when her mother painted their family home sitting room a hideous colour redolent of William Morris (whom Elsie loathed).
-She made her career creating interiors that were the direct opposite of his “dingy style” using Chinoiserie, Palladian touches and with lots of white and light colours.
+Here we look at her career and signature style which incorporated Chinoiserie and Palladian touches with lots of white and light colours – in direct opposition to Morris’s “dingy style”.

 Despite the glamour of her life and her own personal style Dorothy Draper was a tough and powerful force.
 In the days when women, especially not in her milieu, did not “go out to work” she set about creating a business and a brand that has lasted to this day.